ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Experiments

 \subsubsection{Ablations on Label Remapping}

-\paragraph{Ablation on label remapping.} The choice of label remapping algorithm can substantially impact model performance; however, the quantity of remapped labels depends considerably on the selections made in the other three elements of the LLM-CTA method, as well as the dataset itself.
+The choice of label remapping algorithm can substantially impact model performance; however, the number of remapped labels depends considerably on the selections made in the other three elements of the LLM-CTA method, as well as the dataset itself.
+We found a positive correlation between the number of remapped labels and model accuracy.

-By way of illustrating the high degree of variance in model fidelity to the provided label set, we report the number of samples remapped per dataset on five randomly selected experiments from our ablation studies.

-Comparing these figures to \Tabref{tab:main-results-zs}, it is apparent there is a positive relationship between model accuracy and the number of remapped samples.

-Empirically, we found CONTAINS+RESAMPLE to be the most successful strategy in the majority of cases, as the results of remap-resample tended to be a composite of several classes; see \Figref{fig:algo_ablations_zs}.
+As \Figref{fig:algo_ablations_zs} shows, CONTAINS+RESAMPLE (Cont+Res) outperforms the other remapping strategies for all sample sizes.